jayhostan/node-run-node-cb-000/README.md

 $ node /Users/azat/Documents/Code/learn-co/program.js
 ```

+The result will be `Hello World`.

 ## Use the node help command to get the list of node CLI commands

 So what else can we do with the `node` command besides running our programs?
+What if you an advanced Node developer and want to launch Node in different modes?

 As most command-line interfaces (CLIs), Node has the help command which will show you usage, list of commands and options.
 As of version 5.1.0, when you run `$ node -h`, you'll get these: